- For international students, go to Admissions for International (F-1 Visa) Programs and Services.

 - Application packets for the Registered Nursing program are only available by attending a pre-nursing orientation.
 The Respiratory Therapist and Physical Therapist Assistant application packets are available on the respective program's website.
 Please contact the Health Sciences and Environmental Studies Division Office at (510) 742-3100 for program information.

 - Application packets for Kindergarten-12th grade students are available online or from the Office of Admissions and Records on the Fremont campus or the Student Services Center on the Newark campus.

-- International students on or wishing to obtain the F-1 Student Visa must submit a completed International Student Application to the Ohlone College International Programs and Services Office.
+- International students who have or wish to obtain the F-1 Student Visa must submit a completed International Student Application to the Ohlone College International Programs and Services Office.
 International Student Application forms (PDF), including detailed instructions regarding how to apply, are available on the International Programs and Services website and at the International Programs and Services Office (Building 7, first floor on the Fremont campus).

-Placement Tests are required for all students enrolling in English or math or in classes that require prerequisites.
+Placement Tests are required for all students enrolling in English or math or in classes with English or math prerequisites.
 See Placement Testing Center

 for dates and more information.